See my guide on how to use an Instant Pot.

 Notes

-1. Prepare the peppers as directed above, through step 7.
+1. Prepare the peppers as directed in the recipe.
 Do not bake.

 2. Let peppers cool completely and then place them in a baking dish in the freezer.
 Freeze for 1-2 hours, then transfer to a zip-top plastic freezer bag and store in freezer for up to 3 months.

-3. To bake, thaw completely in your refrigerator (this will take about 24 hours).
+3. To bake, thaw completely in the refrigerator (this will take about 24 hours).
 Then, bake as directed above.

 Nutrition information is an estimate.